Cardboard Keyboard Preschool Activity

 Your child's printed name is often a great place to start the fun and learning.

 Part of the activity is creating the artwork which will be placed inside the plastic sleeve.
 Encourage your child to print letters and numbers on a sheet of paper to insert into the laptop screen holder.

 Decorate the lid of the laptop.
 Add your child's name.

-Cardboard box laptop
+Cardboard box with lid attached

 A flat box like this candy box is similar to the size and shape of a regular laptop.